 - Library C is open 34 hours a week, 3,270 active borrowers, and has 67,800 annual visitors in an area of 37,078

 The reality is that there are cost issues.
-Assuming that all staff are working at the same level, then there must be other reasons for the differences.
+Assuming that all staff are working at the same level, then there must be reasons for the differences.
 Personally, I think low hours are a death knell for a library, and are likely to cause potential users to use another library.
 If I had my druthers, I’d adopt an hourglass scheduling system, bulking up staff in the morning and evenings, because I think that reflects when the non-courthouse bar works, and why lawyers like remote access to resources.
 But adding hours is money, just as better placement of facilities is a cost, let alone expanding a collection.

 It’s not fair to assume the municipal government didn’t consider more than these numbers, they did.
-But there’s a value for money approach that is based on just this sort of data comparison.
+But there’s a value for money approach that is based on just this data.
 Benchmarking feeds this purpose, and, I think, is part and parcel of the how do we show law library value issue.
 I know that, when I consider the public libraries I use – I’m unusual, I’m sure, in that I have cards at 3 public libraries – it’s the details that matter:

 - I’m more likely to visit libraries that are open longer hours or are open in the evenings when I can get to them;